bioinfomaticsCSU/MultiMotifMaker/README.md

 Here, we give a rough overview of the algorithm used by MultiMotifMaker.
-The branch-and-bound search step, which is designed to search motifs from modification sequences through a series of iterations,is the crucial and most time-consuming procedure of overall workflow of MotifMaker.
+The branch-and-bound search step, which is designed to search motifs from modification sequences through a series of iterations, is the most time-consuming procedure of overall workflow of MotifMaker.
 Since every expansion node of the solution space tree can calculate its subtree independently, multiple expansion nodes can be computed at the same time.
-Therefore, according to the branching rule in the branch-and-bound method, we may first calculate the candidate living nodes of the first * k * layers of the invisible tree with * n * son nodes for every expansion node.
+Therefore, according to the branching rule in the branch-and-bound method, we may first calculate *n^k^* candidate living nodes of the first *k* layers of the invisible tree with *n* son nodes for every expansion node.
 Then, branch-and-bound search method will be applied to these candidate living nodes respectively.
 Consequently, it is possible to submit these computing tasks to a thread pool to achieve parallel computation.
 Every thread will search their local solution space trees to obtain local optimal solutions independently.